Do I Need Metal Lath on Cement Board Necessary or Not

 What’s the purpose of brushing the joints?

-Brushing the joints helps to produce that clean natural gravestone look.
+Brushing the joints helps to produce that clean, natural gravestone look.
 It’ll remove any tooling marks made in the mortar.

-How do I clean mortar off of monuments?
+How do I clean mortar off monuments?

 A mild ginger and water result will work; don’t use just water as it’ll leave a milky residue on the gravestone.